VAE-KRnet and its applications to variational Bayes: Numerical experiments

 Interestingly, all VAE-KRnet models decay much faster than the mean-field variational model although they are much more complicated.
 Due to the correlation introduced by $\mathbf{B}$, the mean-field variational model becomes stabilized at a larger relative error than other PDF models, where KRnet performs the best and VAE-KRnet yields a smaller loss for a larger $\lambda$.
 After the iteration number reaches 3e5, we compute the minimum loss within every 1000 iteration with respect to the validation set, and the results are given in the right plot of figure \ref{fig:d10_II_cong}.
 It is seem that the minimum loss is quite steady although a lot of fluctuations exist in the optimization iteration.

 In figure \ref{fig:d10_II_mean_var}, we plotted the predicted mean and variance.
 It is seen that the mean is well predicted by all models while the prediction of the variance varies significantly.
 KRnet yields the best approximation.
 The mean-field variational model barely captures any characteristics of the variance.
 VAE-KRnet with $\lambda=2$ yields a better estimation of the variance than $\lambda=\infty$.
 In figure \ref{fig:d10_II_mean_var_mx} we plotted the effect of the dimension of the latent variable on the left and the effect of the value of $\lambda$ on the right.
-It is seen that the prediction has been improved by increasing $d$, which is as expected.
+It is seen that the prediction has been improved by increasing $d$, which is expected.
 To show the effect of $\lambda$, we compute the errors as follows.
 Let $\hat{r}(x;\hat{\bY})$ be an approximation of $r(x;\bY)$.
 We check the following errors:

-for the mean and the standard variation respectively, where the $\|\cdot\|_{L_2}$ is with respect to the space $x$.
-It is seen that VAE-KRnet with $\lambda=\infty$ yields a much smaller error for the mean (the red line) than for the standard deviation (the blue line).
+for the mean and the standard variation respectively, where the $\|\cdot\|_{L_2}$ is with respect to the spacial variable $x$. {We are interested in a range of $\lambda$, in which the mutual information term in equation \eqref{eqn:PDF_vae_krnet_mutual} helps improve the prediction of the standard deviation.
+As discussed in section \ref{sec:var_bayes}, when $\lambda\leq 1$ the optimization problem \eqref{eqn:PDF_vae_krnet_mutual} becomes ill-posed.
+For the problem studied, a smaller error of the standard deviation is observed when we increase $\lambda$ to about 2.
+As $\lambda$ continues to increase, the error of the standard deviation has an overall trend to decrease until $\lambda$ is about 3, after which we expect that the effect of the mutual information term will become more and more weaker and the error of the standard deviation will increase and approach the error given by $\lambda=\infty$, i.e., the blue horizontal line.} It is seen that VAE-KRnet with $\lambda=\infty$ yields a much smaller error for the mean (the red line) than for the standard deviation (the blue line).
 Within quite a wide range of $\lambda$, VAE-KRnet with a finite $\lambda$ yields a much more accurate estimation of the variance than VAE-KRnet with $\lambda=\infty$.
 However, VAE-KRnet with a finite $\lambda$ yields a worse estimation of the mean than VAE-KRnet with $\lambda=\infty$.